ELowry/EL-Gallery/README.md

 Your gallery shortcodes will automatically be updated to EL-Galleries !

+Note : If your theme or other plugins cause incompatibility issues (mainly overriding EL-Gallery), simply change any [gallery] shortcode to [el-gallery].

 Changelog
 ---------

+### Version 1.4.2
+* Added an alternative shortcode [el-gallery].

 ### Version 1.4.1
 * Small update to loading-icons.